-Fix rendering of Microsoft Calibri & Cambria fonts on Linux
+Fixing Rendering of Microsoft Calibri & Cambria Fonts on Linux

-If you frequently work with text documents created on Windows, you will most likely have come across Calibri and Cambria, the “new” default fonts on Microsoft Office since version 2007.
-Both fonts are TrueType typefaces, so if you have access to the original .ttf/.ttc files (e.g. from an Office license), using them on a Linux distribution is fairly straightforward.
-One issue that pops up often when using the original fonts, though, is bad rendering.
-Certain characters might appear stronger than others, which can be quite distracting.
-The reason is that Microsoft apparently decided to embed surprisingly bad bitmaps in their fonts.
-Fortunately, you can tell your system not to use embedded bitmaps.
-Here is how.px.gif
+If you're frequently working with text documents created on Windows, chances are you've encountered the Calibri and Cambria fonts, which became the default in Microsoft Office 2007.
+These fonts are TrueType typefaces, so if you have access to the original .ttf/.ttc files (perhaps through an Office license), you can easily use them on your favourite Linux distribution.
+However, a common issue with these fonts on Linux is poor rendering.
+Some characters might appear stronger than others, which can be quite distracting.
+This happens because Microsoft has embedded poor-quality bitmaps in their fonts.
+Fortunately, you can configure your system to ignore these embedded bitmaps.
+Here's how.

 <?xml version="1.0"?>